 Nearly all other collection agencies keep an expiration duration on accounts purchased which varies from 6 months to 2 years.
 Due to this expiration clause, either the dentists land up buying fewer than needed accounts at a higher price, or buying a larger number of accounts just to realize that a large chunk of them went unused and finally expired.
 This is a win-win strategy for collection agency but not the doctor/dentist.
 If accounts do not expire, dentists can purchase large number of accounts in one go and avail the benefit of lower pricing.

 b) Adherence to federal and state laws.
-Agency follows additional guidelines specific to the medical and dental industry including HIPAA*, TCPA, and FDCPA.
+Agency follows additional guidelines specific to the medical, orthodontics and dental industry including HIPAA*, TCPA, and FDCPA.

 c) Going an extra step by implementing direct integration with billing software products like EagleSoft, Dentrix and many more.
 These technical integrations allow transfer of accounts from these billing softwares to the collection agency using a simple interface.
 It’s a great time saver and convenience to any dentist.